How to draw a fibonacci retracement correctly

 Fibonacci retracements work really well, but only if they are drawn properly.
 There are many ways to draw them and I can confidently tell you that the majority of what you find online is wrong, sadly.
-Today, however, I hope to teach you the correct way to draw Fibonacci retracements to find key levels to buy and sell from.
-This is the first step to really unlocking the key to profitable trading in forex – trust me.
+Today, however, I hope to teach you how to draw a Fibonacci Retracement correctly in order to find key levels to buy and sell from.
+This is the first step to really unlocking the key to profitable trading in Forex – trust me.

 What makes me qualified to teach this tough subject?

 - Former technical analysis advisor to the largest banks and hedge funds including Goldman Sachs, Brevan Howard, Citibank, and Nomura.

 - Currently runs the technical analysis division of the largest brokers including IC Markets, Tickmill, FXCM, Pepperstone, and 10+ more.

 - Backed by a team of CMT, CFTe and CFA accredited analysts.